lizadeka/used-cars-market-analysis/README.md

 - Developing DAX measures and KPIs
 - Designing and building the complete Power BI dashboard

-## Teammate's Contribution (Car Data Dataset)
+##  Shubh Srivastava's Contribution (Car Data Dataset)

 ### Responsibilities

 - Prepared and transformed the **Car Data** dataset.
 - Performed data cleaning and preprocessing on the assigned dataset.
-- Designed dashboard layouts.
+- Designed dashboard layout.
 - Assisted in integrating insights from both datasets into the final dashboard.

 Both datasets together contributed to the overall project and dashboard development.